Diversiam90815/Chess-Windows/README.md

   - `--debug` or `-d`: Sets the build configuration to Debug mode.

-### Known Issues

-- **Chesspieces may be appear in a weird order** : Depending on the window scaling set in the Windows preferences, the Chesspieces may be misaligned.
-This causes the chess pieces to appear in a weird order.
-Fix for this is currently in progress.
-A known workaround is to set the window scaling to 100%.

 ## Future Plans

 - **Online Multiplayer**: Implement network capabilities for online play.